commotum/intro2agi/ECE-401/02 - Synthesis/primitives.md

 - [noFill()](https://p5js.org/reference/p5/noFill): Disables setting the fill color for shapes.
 - [noStroke()](https://p5js.org/reference/p5/noStroke): Disables drawing points, lines, and the outlines of shapes.
 - [stroke()](https://p5js.org/reference/p5/stroke): Sets the color used to draw points, lines, and the outlines of shapes.

-## Image
-- [createImage()](https://p5js.org/reference/p5/createImage): Creates a new p5.Image object.
-- [saveCanvas()](https://p5js.org/reference/p5/saveCanvas): Saves the current canvas as an image.
-- [saveFrames()](https://p5js.org/reference/p5/saveFrames): Captures a sequence of frames from the canvas that can be saved as images.

 ## Transform
 - [applyMatrix()](https://p5js.org/reference/p5/applyMatrix): Applies a transformation matrix to the coordinate system.